DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 2: Locations of US Wildfires across all states for 1) 1992, 2) 1997, 3) 2006, and 4) 2015

-It would be insightfull to also see where, within each state, the wildfires were formed.
-As an example, the wildfires' location in Texas state during 1992 to 2015 are shown in the following:
+It would be insightful to also see where, within each state, the wildfires were formed.
+As an example, the location of the wildfires in state of Texas, from 1992 to 2015, are shown in the following:

 |**(1)**|**(2)** |